mindyverse/uk-rail-ticket-sales-journey-outcomes-analysis/README.md

 ## Data Preparation

-First, i inspected the dataset before creating the dashboard.
+First, I inspected the dataset before creating the dashboard.
 I checked for missing values, duplicate transaction IDs, incorrect data types and inconsistent category names.

-One of the main data cleaning issue i found was that some values with same meaning had different names in the 'Reason for delay' column.
+One of the main data-cleaning issues I found was that some values with the same meaning had different names in the `Reason for Delay` column.

-For a instance:
+For instance:

--Weather conditions and Weather
+- Weather Conditions and Weather
--Signal failure and Signal Failure
+- Signal failure and Signal Failure
--Staff shortage and Staffing
+- Staff Shortage and Staffing

 I standardised these values so that the same reason would not appear as two separate categories in the charts.

-I did not delete the blank values in 'Reason for Delay' and 'Actual Arrival Time' columns.
-Because they are not always errors.
-For a example, it is normal for an On Time journey not to have a delay reason.
+I did not delete the blank values in the `Reason for Delay` and `Actual Arrival Time` columns because they are not always errors.
+For example, it is normal for an On Time journey not to have a delay reason.

-I also created a new column called 'Route' by combining 'Departure station' and 'Arrival destination' columns.
+I also created a new column called `Route` by combining the `Departure Station` and `Arrival Destination` columns.

 ## Key measures